How to Read QR Code from Images

 Frequently Asked Questions

-IronQR supports various image formats, including JPEG, PNG, GIF, TIFF, BMP, WBMP, WebP, ico, WMF, and raw formats for reading QR codes.
+IronQR supports reading QR codes from various image formats, including JPEG, PNG, GIF, TIFF, BMP, WBMP, WebP, ICO, WMF, and raw formats.

-How can I test the QR code reading functionality?
+How can I test the QR code reading functionality in IronQR?

-You can test the QR code reading functionality by using the provided code snippet.
-Replace 'path/to/your/image/file.webp' with the actual path to your QR code image file and run the code.
+To test the QR code reading functionality in IronQR, use the provided C# code snippet, ensuring to replace 'path/to/your/image/file.webp' with the actual path to your QR code image file.

-What software is used to interpret QR code data?
+What software components are needed to interpret QR code data from images?